Work Permits for Third-Country Nationals

 • Job description, Declaration of Suitability, and Privacy Policy

-New Applications: Applicants receive an Approval in Principle letter via email.
-For applicants abroad, the letter includes guidance on applying for an entry visa and booking a biometric appointment.
-At the biometric appointment, a Temporary Authorization to Work is issued.
+New Applications: Applicants receive an Approval in Principle letter by email.
+For applicants who are still abroad, the letter includes instructions on applying for an entry visa and booking a biometric appointment.
+At the biometric appointment, a Temporary Authorisation to Work is issued.
+After this, applicants must await the collection letter, which will be sent to their registered home address, to collect their residency card.

-Renewal and Change of Employer: Applicants receive an invitation to reschedule biometrics, followed by an interim receipt for temporary work authorisation.
-After completing all steps, a collection letter is sent to the applicant’s home.
+Renewal and Change of Employer: Applicants receive an invitation to schedule biometrics, followed by an interim receipt for temporary work authorisation.
+After completing all steps, a collection letter is sent to the applicant’s home address.

 Processing Time